19hours/sg-statutes/Acts/Financial Advisers Act.md

 [1/2009 wef 26/11/2010]

-(2) Where a licensee is charged with an offence in respect of a contravention of subsection (1), it shall be a defence for the licensed financial adviser to prove that, at the time the circular or other communication was sent, he was not aware and could not reasonably be expected to have been aware —
+(2) Where a licensed financial adviser is charged with an offence in respect of a contravention of subsection (1), it shall be a defence for the licensed financial adviser to prove that, at the time the circular or other communication was sent, he was not aware and could not reasonably be expected to have been aware —

 (a) that he had an interest in, or an interest in the acquisition or disposal of, the securities; or